 The key benefits of account-based marketing are as follows:

 - Align marketing activity with account sales strategies.

 - Engage earlier and at a higher-level with presales.

-- Identify specific contacts, at specific prospect companies, within target market.
+- Identify specific contacts at specific prospect companies within the target market.

 - Increase account relationship relevance.

 - Obtain better value from marketing.

 - An opportunity to get personal.